 The core coursework of the master’s degree in Epidemiology covers units that build a firm foundation in this essential field.

-- QBS 133 Clinical Epidemiology
+- HSE 133 Clinical Epidemiology

-- QBS 136 Applied Epidemiological Methods
+- HSE 136 Applied Epidemiological Methods

-- QBS 270 QBS Journal Club: Epidemiology (0.5 unit Fall)
+- HSE 270 QBS Journal Club: Epidemiology (0.5 unit Fall)

-- QBS 103 Foundations of Data Science
+- HSE 103 Foundations of Data Science

 - QBS 700 Responsible and Ethical Conduct of Research does not count toward the units of coursework required for the MS degree.